mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 Here, $I\\{\cdot\\}$ is the indicator function, which is $1$ when its argument is true or $0$ otherwise.
 The sum is taken over the set of possible class labels.

 The concept of cross entropy applies equally well to continuous distributions.
-But, it can't be used for regression models that output a point estimate (e.g. the conditional mean because the regression function is the conditional mean of $Y$ over $X$, $E[Y|X]$.) but it can be used for models that output a full probability distribution.
+But, it can't be used for regression models that output a point estimate (e.g. the conditional mean because the regression function is the conditional mean of $Y$ over $X$, $E [ Y \mid X]$.) but it can be used for models that output a full probability distribution.

 If you have a model that gives the full conditional distribution (probability of output given input), you can use cross entropy as a loss function.